victordamitpro/LearningNestjs/README.md

 ```

 ## Config settings ormconfig.json for connect MySQL
-Once the database has been configured, start the Nest App via ```npm run start:dev``` it automatically synchronizes the entities so ready to use. :heart_eyes_cat:
+Once the database has been configured, start the Nest App via ```npm run start:dev``` it automatically synchronizes the entities so ready to use.

 ```
 {